Teaching and learning news

 Update, November 30: The issue reported below has been resolved.
 We are currently experiencing an issue in which any Excel files downloaded from the Mercury system are not opening automatically through Microsoft Excel on Windows PCs.
-We anticipate this issue being resolved by mid-October.
-In the meantime, the following workaround should open the files:

 This spring, McGill University will be upgrading Banner, the University’s enterprise repository of data for administrative systems, including Student Records, Human Resources, Finance and Student Aid.
 Starting at noon on Friday, April 1Ending at noon on Tuesday, April 5 Banner and Minerva will be unavailable during this period, and several major services including: